About the project

 A Lease has been awarded to Launch Housing for the delivery of social housing at Bellfield.
 Community consultation to finalise design of the social housing building will commence in early 2021.
 The community will be able to get involved.
 Stay tuned for details.

 On 14 December 2020, Council resolved to award the building contract for the new Bellfield Community Hub and relocated community garden to Commercial Industrial Construction Group (CICG).
-Works on the Hub are due to commence in January 2021 with a turning of the sod ceremony to be announced soon.
+The construction of the community hub commenced early this year and is scheduled to be completed in May 2022.

 Bellfield Community Hub and Residential Development Map